jamie-anson/MIse-en-place/mise-en-place-output/context-cards/mainView.md

 ### `getWebviewContent`

-**Summary:** This function retrieves the content of a webview panel using a specified script content.
+**Summary:** This function retrieves the content of a webview panel in Visual Studio Code using the provided script content and webview panel.

 **Signature:** `function getWebviewContent(scriptContent: string, webview: vscode.WebviewPanel): string`